geoffrey4444/HelloMacSwiftUIPython/README.md

 converts that to a swift string, and then prints the result to the console.

-This project can be used as a starting point for writing a SwiftUI macOS app that uses python for calculations ans SwiftUI for the user interface.
+This project can be used as a starting point for writing a SwiftUI macOS app that uses python for calculations and SwiftUI for the user interface.

 To build and run yourself, you'll need to edit the environment variables in the target.
 Set `PYTHONHOME` to the location of your python distribution, and set